-Strength and Conditioning Science is associated with the physical preparation and coaching of sports performers who are competing at, or on a pathway towards, an elite level.
+Strength and Conditioning Science is associated with the physical preparation and coaching of sports performers.